Advantages of Homeschooling

 It’s amazing to watch a child acquire new skills organically.
 Seeing that “ah ha” moment when they figure something out for themselves.

-Homeschooling allows parents the chance to model behaviours like practising gratitude and caring for our planet.
-Instilling positive values at a young age.
+Practice gratitude and care for our planet.
+Instill positive values at a young age.

 I’ve put together some free gratitude activities for kids that you can view here.